 Where: Toledo Botanical Gardens

-Heralding the Holidays Heralding the Holidays is a decades-long tradition showcasing the artist and garden clubs of the Artist Village at Toledo Botanical Garden.
+Heralding the Holidays is a decades-long tradition showcasing the artist and garden clubs of the Artist Village at Toledo Botanical Garden.
 Throughout the weekend, you will find art, jewelry, stained glass, and pottery for sale, dried herbs and herbal products, food trucks and roving carolers.
 Visitors can blow a glass ornament, and glimpse Father Christmas (Friday evening) wandering through the village.
 Village studios will be decorated.
 For more details visit the Artist Village website.

 Home for the Holiday’s Parade- Downtown Perrysburg & Parade